 At the end of these online programs you will understand how to comply with the new legislation.
 You will understand what ‘reasonable steps’ can be taken to prevent a breach from occurring in your workplace or as a result of your activities.

 There are no limits to the ways in which you can do this.
 What constitutes reasonable steps will vary according to each individual’s circumstances.
 You may need to change the way you do business on a daily basis.
 Taking reasonable steps could include:</p >

 - developing an industry code of practice

 - use of accreditation schemes

 - adopting a risk management approach

-In order to align with national workplace health and safety law, the primary duty obligation will be assessed against the “so far as is reasonably practicable” test, rather than the “reasonable steps” standard.
+In order to align with national workplace health and safety law, since the CoR Law changes in 2018, the primary duty obligation will be assessed against the “so far as is reasonably practicable” test, rather than the “reasonable steps” standard.